June 10, 1922

 She was nominated for the Golden Globe Award for Best Actress in a Motion Picture – Drama for her role as Laura Manion in courtroom drama crime movie Anatomy of a Murder (1959).

-She was nominated for the Academy Award, a BAFTA Award and a Golden Globe Award for Best Actress for her role as Kirsten Arnesen Clay in drama movie Days of Wine and Roses (1962).
+She was nominated for the Academy Award for Best Actress, a BAFTA Award for Best Foreign Actress and the Golden Globe Award for Best Actress in a Motion Picture – Drama for her role as Kirsten Arnesen Clay in drama movie Days of Wine and Roses (1962).

 Attended the Hewitt School.